PyCQA/docformatter/README.rst

     - Item two.
     - Item three.

 This prevents the risk of the wrapping turning things into a mess.
+To force even these instances to get wrapped use ``--force-wrap``.

 Issues